dzwfighting/miniature-Pokemon-catching/README.md

 ## How to start

+### Open Redis

+- open redis.server.exe and input "redis-cli" in terminal to run the redis

+### install

 - In server folder, input "npm install", then input "npm start" to start our server part
 - in client forder, input "npm install", then input "npm start", our project will run